 Our strategy includes eventual substantial reliance upon strategic collaborations for marketing and commercialization of ADXS-HPV, and we may rely even more on strategic collaborations for research, development, marketing and commercialization of our other immunotherapies.
 To date, we have not entered into any strategic collaborations with third parties capable of providing these services although we have been heavily reliant upon third party outsourcing for our clinical trials execution and production of drug supplies for use in clinical trials.
 In addition, we have not yet licensed, marketed or sold any of our immunotherapies or entered into successful collaborations for these services in order to ultimately commercialize our immunotherapies.
 Establishing strategic collaborations is difficult and time-consuming.
 Our discussions with potential collaborators may not lead to the establishment of collaborations on favorable terms, if at all.
-For example, potential collaborators may reject collaborations, these relationships may never result in the successful development or commercialization of our immunotherapies or the generation of sales revenue.
+For example, potential collaborators may reject collaborations based upon their assessment of our financial, clinical, regulatory or intellectual property position.
+If we successfully establish new collaborations, these relationships may never result in the successful development or commercialization of our immunotherapies or the generation of sales revenue.
 To the extent that we enter into co-promotion or other collaborative arrangements, our product revenues are likely to be lower than if we directly marketed and sold any products that we may develop.